leanderhendrikx/Adafruit_ADS1X15_Pi/README.md

 - Arduino & Wire dependencies are removed.
 - Examples are ported to C++.
 - `continuous` example is removed because it would require a C/C++ gpio interrupt library to function correctly.
-However, library is fully functional and the ALRT can be used for interrupts.
+However, the library is fully functional and the ALRT pin can be used for interrupts.

 ## Instructions
 The library and examples can be built using cmake >3.10: